tempelaar-team/qc_lab/docs/user_guide/models/models.rst

 Models
 ------

-Models in QC Lab are classes that define the physical properties of the system, minimally through the quantu, classical, and quantum-classical
+Models in QC Lab are classes that define the physical properties of the system, minimally through the quantum, classical, and quantum-classical
 Hamiltonians.
 Each model in QC Lab has a set of constants that can be accessed by the user when the model is instantiated.